-The Company holds a 100% interest in Newdico (Pty) Limited ("Newdico") which holds one (1) industrial mineral (granite & dolerite) license.
+The Company holds a 100% interest in Newdico (Pty) Limited ("Newdico") which held one (1) industrial mineral (granite & dolerite) license.
 The license lies within the Central District of Botswana just to the east of the town of Nata and has an area of 266 km2.
-The license is prospective for granites/granitic materials and dolerites that are industrial minerals used mainly in the construction industry as aggregate.
-This granite when crushed into a granular aggregate material of various sizes can be suitable for use either on their own or with the addition of cement, lime or a bituminous binder in construction.
-Important applications include concrete, manufactured sand, mortar, road stone, asphalt, railway ballast, drainage courses and bulk fill.
-This license is summarized in Table 4.
+The license is prospective for granites/granitic materials and dolerites which are industrial minerals used mainly in the construction industry as aggregate.
+This granite when crushed into a granular aggregate material of various sizes can be suitable for use either on its own or with the addition of cement, lime, or a bituminous binder in construction.
+Important applications include concrete, manufactured sand, mortar, road stone, asphalt, railway ballast, drainage courses, and bulk fill.